JRepo42/JRepo42/README.md

 - 📖 I’m currently learning to improve my programming skills
 - ⚡ I also like gaming!
 (OW2, Minecraft ETC)
 - ✨ Currently helping work on a few modding projects
+- 🤓 Mainly code in Java but also do Python and a few others on the side

 ![](one-punch-man-ok.gif)